 - A statement of the applicant's aspirations for lifelong shooting and the role that shooting has played in the applicant's development as an individual

-The LaValle Scholarship is awarded to devoted and disciplined students of the arts majoring in a Creative Arts discipline (Studio Art, Art History, Digital Arts, or Theatre Arts).
+The LaValle Creative Arts Scholarship is awarded to devoted and disciplined students of the arts majoring in a Creative Arts discipline (Studio Art, Art History, Digital Arts or Theatre Arts).
 LaValle Scholar-Artists will demonstrate a passion for honing their talent in a liberal arts setting.
-Their application materials will establish that they have tremendous potential to interpret the world around them, and to communicate that interpretation in a particular arts medium.
+Their application materials will establish that they have tremendous potential to interpret the world around them and to communicate that interpretation in a particular art medium.
+This full scholarship is awarded to first-year, transfer or FTIC students.

 Bonner Scholars and Leaders receive financial assistance and scholarships from Stetson University and the Bonner Foundation.
 Strong candidates will have a track record of involvement and leadership in addressing major areas of social justice, including poverty, education, homelessness and civil rights.
 As an expectation of this scholarship, these students commit eight hours per week to a service project or agency of their choice and must continue with that service relationship throughout their Stetson University career.
-To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action I (November 1) or Early Action II (January 15) decision plan.
-The deadline to submit this scholarship application is January 15.
+To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15), or Rolling Decision plan.
+The deadline to submit this scholarship application is December 1.

 The Whitehead Scholars program is a donor-funded, need-based scholarship community giving young women the opportunity to deepen and integrate their education through required work and service along with guided goal-setting and reflection by academic year.
 The purpose of this program at Stetson is to prepare students who will strive, in the spirit of Mrs. Whitehead, to improve the communities in which they live, work and serve.
 Along with work and service, students participate in activities on campus and one-on-one meetings with the Coordinator that encourage them to think of their education with a holistic perspective, supporting students in a four-year process of self-appraisal.
-Consistent with in the institution-wide mission, it is also the goal of the Whitehead Scholars to make an excellent private liberal-arts education accessible to talented students from a wide range of social and economic backgrounds.
+Consistent with in the institution-wide mission, it is also the goal of the Whitehead Scholars to make an excellent private liberal arts education accessible to talented students from a wide range of social and economic backgrounds.
+Students can apply for the Lettie Pate Whitehead Scholarship by completing a Scholarship Profile in Scholarship Manager.

 This is an academically competitive scholarship that pays all expenses for students who exhibit top academic and personal leadership potential.
 It includes a summer internship stipend which can be transferred to a study abroad program.
-In order to qualify, you must have a high school GPA of 3.5 or above, a combined SAT score of at least 1350 (critical reading and math) or an ACT composite score of at least 30.
-Test scores are required.
-To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action I (November 1) or Early Action II (January 15) decision plan.
-The deadline to submit this scholarship application is January 15.
+In order to qualify, you must have a high school GPA of 3.5 or above, a combined SAT score of at least 1350 (critical reading and math), or an ACT composite score of at least 30.
+To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15), or Rolling Decision plan.
+The deadline to submit this scholarship application is December 1.

 An undergraduate applicant to Stetson University is considered to have legacy status and eligible for the legacy award if a member of the applicant's family is currently enrolled or attended and graduated from any branch of Stetson (including the graduate and/or law school).
 Family is defined as a brother, sister, parent, stepparent, grandparent, aunt, uncle and/ or legal guardian.
 Scholarships are available for 4 years or undergraduate graduation - whichever is first.
 Eligible students must have applied and have been accepted by February 15th.
 Students are only eligible to apply prior to their first semester at Stetson.
 Any student-athlete who will be receiving athletic aid is not eligible for this scholarship.
 Any athlete in an equivalency sport with a signed Grant in Aid is not eligible to receive this scholarship.